Accessibility Plan 2026-2028

 The goal of the Procurement pillar of the Accessible Canada Act is to ensure the purchasing of goods, services and facilities is accessible.

-CCOHS is committed to procurement of accessible goods and services, and being accessible to those who procure services from us.
+CCOHS is committed to procurement of accessible goods and services and being accessible to those who procure services from us.
+CCOHS has made meaningful progress on the objectives of our first three-year Accessibility Plan (2022) by:

-The goal of CCOHS for this pillar is to modernize our procurement practices so that the goods and services we procure are accessible.
+The goal of CCOHS for this pillar is to continue to modernize our procurement practices so that the goods and services we procure are accessible.

-This goal is informed by consultations which told us about the following barriers:
+This goal is informed by consultations which told us that:

-• accessibility is not sufficiently considered and incorporated in procurement.
+• Accessibility is not sufficiently contemplated in procurement process.

 • incorporate accessibility into our procurement and contracting documents, templates, and guidance.